 What roles do the TMCH Providers play in the provision of private services: both the front-end (Deloitte) and the back end (IBM)?

-Per the “transparency” question (#2 above), what role does the TMCH Provider (front-end) play in “servicing” the private services?
+What role does the TMCH Provider (front-end) play in “servicing” the private services?
 For example:

 What website and webinar services is the TMCH Provider providing?